AbdulrhmanM0hamed/el-nor/privacy-policy.md

-# Privacy Policy

-**Last Updated:** May 31, 2025
-**Application Name:** Bayt Al-Islam (بيت الإسلام)
-**Contact Email:** bodamohmed60@gmail.com

----

-Welcome to **Bayt Al-Islam (بيت الإسلام)**! 🕌
-Your privacy is important to us.
-This Privacy Policy is intended to clearly explain how we handle your data.

----

-## No Data Collection

-We respect your privacy.
-Our application:

-- ❌ Does **not** require account creation or login.
-- ❌ Does **not** collect, store, or share any personal information.
-- ❌ Does **not** track your location or usage behavior.
-- ❌ Does **not** use third-party analytics or advertising tools.

-The app works entirely **offline** and all Islamic content such as:
-- Quran 📖
-- Hadith 🕋
-- Azkar 📿
-- Prayer Times 🕰️
-- Qibla Direction 🧭
-- Digital Tasbih
-- Asma’ Allah Al-Husna 🌟
-are available locally and do **not** require internet access or user data.

----

-## Permissions

-The app may request access to certain device features **only if needed**, such as:

-- **Location** (optional): Only used to calculate accurate prayer times and Qibla direction.
-The data is processed locally on your device and **never sent** to us or any server.
-- **Notifications** (optional): Used to remind you of prayer times or daily Azkar.

-You can control these permissions from your phone’s settings at any time.

----

-## Children’s Privacy

-The app is suitable for all age groups and does **not** collect any information from children or adults.

----

-## Changes to This Policy

-We may update this Privacy Policy if necessary (e.g., if new features are added).
-Any changes will be reflected in this document within the app.
-Continued use of the app implies your agreement with the updated policy.

----

-## Contact Us

-If you have any questions or concerns about this Privacy Policy, feel free to contact us at:

-📧 **bodamohmed60@gmail.com**

----

-**Thank you for trusting Bayt Al-Islam.**
-We pray it helps strengthen your faith and bring you closer to your Creator. 🤲🕊️
+Privacy Policy

+Welcome to our mobile application!
+This Privacy Policy explains how we collect, use, disclose, and protect your information when you use our mobile application (“Application”).
+By using the Application, you agree to the collection and use of information in accordance with this policy.

+Information We Collect When you use our Application, we may collect the following types of information:
+a.
+Information You Provide Your name, email, phone number, and password when you register.

+Any information you submit via forms, surveys, or support messages.

+b.
+Automatically Collected Information Device Information: Includes your mobile device model, operating system, and device identifiers.

+Usage Data: Pages or features visited, interaction times, crash reports.

+Location Data: Only if you grant permission through your device settings.

+c.
+Third-Party Services We may integrate third-party tools such as Google Analytics for Firebase to understand usage patterns and improve app functionality.

+How We Use Your Information We use the information collected to:
+✔ Enhance app performance and reliability. ✔ Provide user support and respond to inquiries. ✔ Offer personalized content and features. ✔ Send updates, alerts, or promotional content (if you opt-in). ✔ Improve future versions of the Application through data insights.

+Information Sharing & Third-Party Access We do not sell or rent your personal information.
+Data may be shared in these circumstances:
+🔹 Service Providers: With third parties that support analytics, hosting, or payment services. 🔹 Legal Requirements: If required by law or legal process. 🔹 Business Transfers: During company restructuring, merger, or acquisition.

+Data Security We use a variety of security measures to protect your data:
+🔒 Encrypted communication and storage. 🔒 Limited access to personal data by authorized staff only. 🔒 Regular updates and vulnerability checks.

+Your Rights & Options Delete Account: You may request to delete your data by contacting us.
+Marketing Opt-Out: You can unsubscribe from promotional emails or notifications.

+Permissions Control: You may adjust camera, location, or push notification permissions via your device settings.

+Data Retention We retain your information as long as needed for legitimate purposes.
+Upon your deletion request, we securely erase your data in accordance with applicable laws.

+Children's Privacy This Application is not intended for children under 13.
+We do not knowingly collect data from children.
+If such data is discovered, it will be deleted immediately.

+Changes to This Policy We may update this Privacy Policy periodically.
+Continued use of the Application signifies acceptance of these changes.
+You’ll be notified through in-app updates.

+Contact Us If you have any questions or concerns about this Privacy Policy or your data, please contact us at:

+📧 Email: mohammadshaker061@gmail.com

+Thank you for using our Application! 🌟